-When it comes to keeping small house pets, everyone associates this with guinea pigs and hamsters, among other small animals.
-Even more interesting, it is a common belief that these two kinds of pets get along, simply because they look somewhat similar at first glance, and because they are both rodents.
+When it comes to keeping small house pets, everyone thinks about guinea pigs and hamsters, among other small animals.
+Even more interesting, it is a common belief that these two kinds of pets get along because they look somewhat similar at first glance, and they are both rodents.

 Do guinea pigs and hamsters get along?
-Guinea pigs and hamsters do not get along well and are not compatible to be housed together.
-This also applies for sharing a cage and even sharing a play space or floor space.
-They have different nutrition habits, territorial habits, different body size, cage size, behaviors and instincts, and different socializing habits.
-All of these main factors make them incompatible to be together in the same space, or to get along in general.
+Guinea pigs and hamsters do not get along well and they are not compatible to be housed together.
+This also applies to sharing the cage, or play and floor space.
+Many issues could arise due to their nutrition habits, territorial habits, different body sizes, cage sizes, behaviors and instincts, and different socializing habits.

 There are several reasons why guinea pigs and hamsters don’t get along.

-Both of these pet species have different munchies throughout the day.
+Both of these pet species have different types of food throughout the day.
 They both like carrots, but everything else is different.
 If you place the guinea pig and hamster in the same cage and place food for them to share, you won’t know which of them will pick a certain food.

 To sum the nutrition up, sharing food in the same cage for these two species could result in one of them having nutritional deficiencies because they would most likely not eat identically.

 The guinea pig is much larger than the hamster.
-The guinea pigs are obedient and calmer, but on the other hand, they have much larger and sharper teeth.
+They are obedient and calmer, but on the other hand, they have much larger and sharper teeth.
 These two species are not carnivores, but they sure do bite each other when conflicted.
 It is obvious why these two are not compatible.

-Hamsters are more solitary, and guinea pigs are more sociable, and they like to live in a herd.
+Hamsters are more solitary.
+Guinea pigs are more sociable, and they like to live in a herd.
 Don’t be surprised if the hamster likes to attack anything viciously in its way.
 Guinea pigs, on the other hand, are more secluded and like to hide silently.

 How Are Guinea Pigs and Hamsters Similar?

-Could Guinea Pigs and Hamsters Share a Cage?
+Can Guinea Pigs and Hamsters Live Together in the Same Cage?

-How to Know Whether Guinea Pig or a Hamster Is the Right Pet for You?
+Guinea Pig vs Hamster: What Is the Right Pet for You?